There’s just something about packing for a road trip that never fails to make my heart beat faster.

-Road trips are one of our favorite forms of travel: we’re traversed more than half of the US states on various road trips, as well as taken road trips in over a dozen countries on three continents.
+Road trips are one of our favorite forms of travel: we’ve traversed more than half of the US states on various road trips, as well as taken road trips in more than 15 countries spread across 4 continents.

-We’ve put together this complete list of things to bring on a road trip to make sure your adventures on the open road also go off without a hitch–no matter where you’re headed after loading up the car with all your road trip essentials.
+This curated list of things to bring on a road trip is based on our many road trip experiences (and mistakes), and we hope it will help make sure your adventures on the open road also go off without a hitch–no matter where you’re headed after loading up the car with all your road trip essentials.

 Here’s what to pack for a road trip!